vadimsavenkov/ML_Capstone_Project/README.md

 4. Date (date): demand fulfillment date
 5. Order demanded (integer): target demand value

+### Note, that in this partcular case one of the categories was choosen to conduct the analysis.
+The same forecasting can be also performed for warehouse(s) or specific product code(s) depending on manufacturer request.

 • Group data by product category and make it in order by count to get the order demand for top three categories
 ```python
 Cat_fltr = df.groupby(['Product_Category']).size().reset_index(name='Cat_count').sort_values(['Cat_count'],ascending=False)